philloooo/pwa-unique-id/explainer.md

 ## Introduction

-What globally identifies a PWA is not defined in PWA specifications.
-This document describes and compares all the options for PWA unique identifiers, and makes a recommendation about the [optimal solution](#proposal).
+What globally identifies a web application is not defined in [app manifest specification](https://www.w3.org/TR/appmanifest/).
+This document describes and compares all the options for web app unique identifiers, and [proposes](#proposal) adding an `id` member to the manifest.

 ## Background